Don’t be defrauded by a seller who’s tampered with a car’s mileage. Here’s how to spot the tell-tale signs.

 If you suspect a car’s mileage is false before you buy it, you should inform your local Trading Standards office.
 And, of course, you shouldn’t buy it.

-If you’ve already bought a car and you discover that it’s been clocked, you shouldn’t try to sell it on as you’ll be committing an offence.
+You shouldn’t try to sell on your car if you discover that it’s been clocked, as you’ll be committing an offence.

-Firstly, you’ll be entitled to a full refund according to the Consumer Rights Act 2015.
-This is because the seller has misrepresented the car and didn’t make you aware of the clocking.
+However, you’ll be entitled to a full refund according to the Consumer Rights Act 2015.
+This is because the seller misrepresented the car and didn’t make you aware of the clocking.

 If the seller has disappeared or they’re doing their best to avoid you, you should still contact your local Trading Standards office.

-As a buyer you’re also protected by the 2006 Fraud Act, as the seller has deceived you for financial gain or profit.
+As a buyer you’re also protected by the 2006 Fraud Act as the seller has deceived you for financial gain.
 This is applicable to both dealers and private sellers.